100yann/Bash-Git-Commands/linux.md

    - YUM
    - DNF

-- sudo - "super user do" - gives current user priviliges to edit restricted files and operations
+- `sudo` - "super user do" - gives current user priviliges to edit restricted files and operations.
+The default configuration for the sudo command is in `/etc/sudoers` and can be edited with `visudo`

 #### RPM Commands
 - rpm -ivh package name - install a package